aidotse/PASEOS/examples/Constellation_example/constellation.md

 First, let's import all necessary modules

-In addition to PASEOS's requirements this notebook uses seaborn and pandas. `conda install seaborn` or `pip install seaborn` will get it. (installing seaborn will get pandas too)
+In addition to PASEOS's requirements this notebook uses seaborn and pandas. `conda install seaborn` or `pip install seaborn` will get it. (analogously for pandas)

 ```python